GLP to buy U.S. logistics portfolio for $4.55 billion

-SINGAPORE (Reuters) - Singapore-listed Global Logistic Properties Ltd (GLP) (GLPL.SI) said it has agreed to buy a $4.55 billion logistics portfolio in the United States from Industrial Income Trust, expanding its presence in the market by 50 percent.
+SINGAPORE, July 29 (Reuters) - Singapore-listed Global Logistic Properties Ltd (GLP) said it has agreed to buy a $4.55 billion logistics portfolio in the United States from Industrial Income Trust, expanding its presence in the market by 50 percent.

 GLP said it would cut its stake to 10 percent in the portfolio by April 2016, while the remaining 90 percent would be placed into funds that it manages and marketed to investors.